 RapiTest lets you quickly generate templates that you can use to write your tests.
 When generating templates, you can quickly link requirements to your tests, set input and expected output values for units under test and stubbed functions, and set configuration options.

-If your code is written in C or C++, RapiTest can automatically generate test vectors to test functions that handle numeric inputs – this generates tests for the min, max and optionally step values of the function under test.
+RapiTest can also automatically generate test vectors to test functions that handle numeric inputs – this generates tests for the min, max, and optionally step values of the function under test.

 How does RapiTest help me select which tests to run?

 RapiTest makes it easy to select the tests you run with each build of the test harness.
 Test selection options in the RVS Project Manager help you to quickly select to run only new or modified tests, tests that are failing, tests for specific requirements, or any combination thereof.